macimax/WIKI_STEPMANIA/List-of-Song-Modifiers.md

 | 4 LIVES (Only on some themes) | Battery + 4 lives | You have 4 lives by default.
 If you run out of lives, you fail the song. |
 | RISKY (Only on some themes) | Battery + 1 life | Miss a note and fail the song. |

-**Note**: Some themes have this option in Player Options instead of Song Options.
+**Note**: Some themes have this option in Player Options instead of Song Options, and some themes enable hard clear.
 Also, may change the options depending on theme.

 # Bar Drain